wandb/docs/docs/guides/launch/launch-faqs.md

 No--Launch uses existing resources you have created.
 That said, our Solution Architects are happy to work with you to configure your underlying Kubernetes infrastructure to faciliate retries, autoscaling, and use of spot instance node pools.
 Reach out to support@wandb.com or in your shared Slack channel.

-### `wandb launch -d` uploading a whole docker artifact and is not pulling from a registry?
+### Is `wandb launch -d` uploading a whole docker artifact and is not pulling from a registry?

   No, the command `wandb launch -d` won't upload to a registry, you'll have to do that yourself.
 The process is for you to build an image, push it to a registry, then the agent will spin up a job pointing to that container.
 For Kubernetes, the k8s cluster pods will need access to the registry you are pushing to.
 The workflow looks like: